rconradharris/zply/README.rst

 separate git repository, the **patch repo**, instead of **commits** on a **branch**.

-Only a single new user-facing command is added ``git zply-refresh`` which saves a patch series into the patch repo.
+Only a single new user-facing command is added ``git refresh-patches`` which saves a patch series into the patch repo.

 Tasks